pitchday/white-paper/README.md

 ![Allocation](/images/genesis.jpg)

-* 168,000,000 tokens allocated for sale through Pre-crowdsale and Crowdsale This amount is sold or granted to the public before and during crowdsale event.
+* 168,000,000 tokens allocated for sale through Pre-crowdsale and Crowdsale.
+This amount is sold or granted to the public before and during crowdsale event.
-* 312,000,000 allocated for Genesis Block and Mining Pool This amount is sold reserved for the entire ecosystem and community of miners.
+* 312,000,000 allocated for Genesis Block and Mining Pool.
+This amount is sold reserved for the entire ecosystem and community of miners.

 ## Pre-Crowdsale and Crowdsale